Governor, Wichita activists celebrate bill to reform traffic fines and court costs

 The bill was heavily backed by prominent organizations in Wichita’s historically Black community, including the Wichita Racial Profiling Advisory Board, the Heartland Wichita Black Chamber of Commerce, the Greater Wichita Ministerial League, the Greater Mizpah Baptist Church and the NAACP.

-Support ran the political spectrum, from the Kansas Appleseed Center for Law and Justice, an advocacy organization for low-income and minority residents, to Americans for Prosperity, a political group rooted in the low-tax, limited-government philosophy of Koch Industries and its president, Charles Koch.
+Support ran the political spectrum, from the Kansas Appleseed Center for Law and Justice, an advocacy organization for low-income and minority residents, to Americans for Prosperity, a political group rooted in the low-tax, limited-government philosophy of Koch Industries and its chief executive, Charles Koch.

 At Friday’s event, three Wichita-area Republican office holders shared the stage with the Democratic governor: Sen. Mike Petersen, Rep. Nick Hoheisel and Sedgwick County Commissioner Jim Howell.
 Senate President Ty Masterson, an Andover Republican who regularly clashes with the governor, attended the event but didn’t address the crowd.